Lonitch/Lonitch.github.io/README.md

 - Change ```_includes/header.html``` and ```_includes/footer.html``` for header and footer formats

 ## Create Comment Section
-Our comment section is powered by [uteranc.es](http://www.uteranc.es).
-To make comments visible after each post, please replace `repo` attribute with your own repository name in the following element that you can find at ```_layouts/post.html```:
+We provide two ways of displaying comments: [uteranc.es](http://www.uteranc.es) or [giscus](https://giscus.app/).
+Uteranc makes comments as github issues while giscus reports all comments in repo discussion. giscus supports insertion of MathJAX expression and online image, but uteranc loads more quickly.
+If you want to use uteranc, please replace `repo` attribute with your own repository name in the following element that you can find at ```_layouts/post.html```:

 ```html
 <script src="https://utteranc.es/client.js"